Homebrew/homebrew-cask/doc/maintaining.md

 __vv NOTE - DRAFT DOC! vv__

 This doc is just at a starting point.
-The maintainers team will be collaborating on it and we'll remove this header when we feel like it's stable.
+The maintainers team will be collaborating on it and we’ll remove this header when we feel like it’s stable.

 __^^ NOTE - DRAFT DOC! ^^__